Skip to content

 Local Configuration

 Local (meaning they work on local basis; the directory they reside in) configuration files are where you declare your dotfile symlink paths.
+For a quick look at Confidant in action, see the example!
 They offer three node types, repostiory, links and templates.

 repository